microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 The `ScrollPresenter` exposes two read-write properties of type IScrollController representing optional scrollbar-like widgets that can participate in setting the scrolling offsets of the content.
-Those widgets are the implemeters of the IScrollController interface, while the `ScrollController` is the consumer.
+Those widgets are the implementers of the IScrollController interface, while the `ScrollController` is the consumer.

 Throughout the remainder of this interface description, the term `ScrollPresenter` is used,